 The carrying amount of the Group's financial assets represents the maximum credit exposure.
-The Group's maximum exposure to credit risk at the reporting date was:
+The Group's maximum exposure to credit

-CONSO LIDATED CLASSIFICATION 2019 \$'000 2018 \$'000 Cash and cash equivalents Amortised cost 33,085 39,006 Trade and other receivables - Current Amortised cost 13,350 8,700 Security deposit Amortised cost 325 221 Receivables from financial institution Amortised cost 244,824 67,714 Customer deposits - Non-current ^[1] Amortised cost 12,109 6,761 Financial assets Fair Value through Other Comprehensive Income 4,310 5,211
+CONSOI LIDATED (D) CLASSIFICATION 2019 \$'000 2018 \$'000 Cash and cash equivalents Amortised cost 33,085 39,006 Trade and other receivables - Current Amortised cost 13,350 8,700 Security deposit Amortised cost 325 221 Receivables from financial institution Amortised cost 244,824 67,714 Customer deposits - Non-current (1) Amortised cost 12,109 6,761 Financial assets Fair Value through Other Comprehensive Income 4,310 5,211 tiquidity risk is the risk that the Group will not be able to meet its financial obligations as they fall due.
+The Group's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Group's reputation.